-The Chancellor and the Executive Vice Chancellor for Business Affairs concur in the recommendation of The University of Texas/Texas A&M Investment Management Company (UTIMCO) Board of Directors that the U. T. System Board of Regents approve the proposed Annual Budget for the year ending August 31, 2019, as set forth in the PowerPoint presentation on the following pages, which includes the capital expenditures budget and other external direct charges to the Funds on Page 82, and the Annual Fee and Allocation Schedule on Page 85.
+Upon recommendation of the Board of Directors of The University of Texas/Texas A&M Investment Management Company (UTIMCO), the Board approved the Annual Budget for the year ending August 31, 2019, as set forth in the PowerPoint presentation on the following pages, which includes the capital expenditures budget and other external direct charges to the Funds on Page 23, and the Annual Fee and Allocation Schedule on Page 26.

-The proposed Total Budgeted Costs consist of \$43.8 million for UTIMCO services (18.0% increase over FY 2018 budget) and \$11.5 million (31.3% increase from FY 2018 budget) for Fund Direct Costs (external non-investment manager services such as custodial, legal, audit, and consulting services), for a total of \$55.3 million.
+The Total Budgeted Costs consist of \$43.8 million for UTIMCO services [18.0% increase over Fiscal Year (FY) 2018 budget] and \$11.5 million (31.3% increase from FY 2018 budget) for Fund Direct Costs (external non-investment manager services such as custodial, legal, audit, and consulting services), for a total of \$55.3 million.
 These Total Budgeted Costs represent only a portion of total investment costs as they exclude external manager fees.
-The proposed Total Budgeted Costs was approved by the UTIMCO Board on September 20, 2018.
+The Total Budgeted Costs was approved by the UTIMCO Board on September 20, 2018.

-The 18.0% increase in UTIMCO services is mostly attributable to the creation of new investment groups and an increase in depreciation and lease expenses related to the office move to the U. T. System Building in 2017.
+The 18.0% increase in UTIMCO services is mostly attributable to the creation of new investment groups and an increase in depreciation and lease expenses related to the office move to The University of Texas System Building in 2017.
 The 31.3% increase in Fund Direct Costs is mostly attributable to an increase in custodian-related costs due to considerable asset base appreciation, especially in the emerging markets.

-The proposed capital expenditures budget totaling \$.3 million is included in the total Annual Budget.
-The proposed Annual Fee and Allocation Schedule shows the allocation of the proposed budgeted expenses among U. T. System funds in total.
+The capital expenditures budget totaling \$.3 million is included in the total Annual Budget.

+The Annual Fee and Allocation Schedule shows the allocation of the budgeted expenses among U. T. System funds in total.